kbsletten/Arcanist/README.md

 __Options__

+`ancestry` - This option sets your active character's ancestry.

+`alignment` - This option sets your active character's alignment.
+Options are C (Chaotic), N (Neutral), and L (Lawful).

+`ac` - This option sets your active character's Armor Class (AC).

+`background` - This option sets your active character's background.

+`class` - This option sets your active character's class.

+`deity` - This option sets your active character's deity.

+`hp` - This option sets your active character's current Hit Points (HP).
+The minimum is 0, and any amount over the maximum will be lost.

+`level` - This option sets your active character's level.
+The minimum is 0 and the maximum is 10.

+`maxhp` - This option sets your active character's maximum Hit Points (HP).
+The minimum is 1.

 `name` - This option sets your active character's name.

+`title` - This option sets your active character's title.

+`xp` - This option sets your active character's current XP.
+The minimum is 0.

 `strength`/`dexterity`/`constitution`/`intelligence`/`wisdom`/`charisma` - These options set your character's stats.
 Valid range is 3-18.